 Freedom of expression is complex in a world in which speech has played a prominent part in inciting violence.
 The Center hosted a public event on July 31 in Malmö, Sweden discussing those complexities.
 Held in conjunction with the Center's ninth Brandeis Institute for International Judges, the evening featured a human rights law scholar, a philosopher, and a journalist considering from their perspectives the issues surrounding this topic.

-Maria Green, a visiting scholar at the Raoul Wallenberg Institute of Human Rights and International Law in Lund, Sweden, called attention to the relationship between freedom of expression and a government's obligation to inform the public about the details of its policies and procedures.
+Maria Green, a visiting scholar at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law in Lund, Sweden, called attention to the relationship between freedom of expression and a government's obligation to inform the public about the details of its policies and procedures.
 In matters like the right to health care and the right to development, she argued, full and free communications are essential to progress.

 Thomas Brudholm, a philosopher at the University of Copenhagen, raised questions about the fundamental meaning of "hate."
 He challenged judges and members of the public alike to think more deeply about how the concept of hatred can be distinguished from more ordinary expressions of opinion and anger.